subvisual/gb-dashboard/README.md

+* This is Group Buddies Dashboard built on dashing.
 Check out http://shopify.github.com/dashing for more information.